 Patrons will be limited to no more than 5 loan requests per day.

 Any item that is not owned by LaChance Library may be borrowed from another library.
 Patrons may request loans of books and other materials or photocopies of parts of books or journal articles.
-There are exceptions, and the owning library has the right to loan or not loan an item.
+The owning library has the right to not loan an item.
 Please note the following:

-Articles received through interlibrary loan become the property of the patron, and do not have to be returned.
-The amount of time that a patron may keep a borrowed book or other item is determined by the owning library.
-Each interlibrary loan is wrapped in a “book band,” and information regarding the loan, including the due date, is printed on the band.
+Articles received through interlibrary loan become the property of the patron and do not have to be returned.
+The loan period for an interlibrary loan item is determined by the owning library.
+Each interlibrary loan is wrapped in a “book band."
+Information regarding the loan, including the due date, is printed on the band.

 Interlibrary loan is a free service offered to current students, faculty, and staff of MWCC.
-In all instances, the interlibrary loan office will attempt to borrow materials from libraries that do not charge a fee and from libraries that are within our delivery route that would incur no postage fees.
+The interlibrary loan office will attempt to borrow materials from libraries that do not charge a fee and from libraries that are within our delivery route that will incur no postage fees.
 Any charges that a loan incurs will be the responsibility of the requestor.
 The interlibrary loan staff will contact a patron before a loan that will generate a charge is requested.
-The patron will be required to pay for the loan before it can be taken from the library.
+The patron is required to pay for the loan before it can be taken from the library.
 If a patron does not pick up a loan that has a charge attached, the patron will still be responsible for the cost.

-Patrons are expected to return the borrowed materials on or before the due date printed on the book band.
+Patrons are expected to return borrowed materials on or before the due date printed on the book band.
 If an item is one week overdue, the patron will be contacted and instructed to return the item.
-If the item continues to be overdue after 4 weeks, the patron will be contacted and will be billed for the full replacement cost of the item if the item is not returned.
+If the item is overdue for 4 weeks or more, the patron will be will be billed for the full replacement cost of the item.
 If the patron is a student, that student’s academic record will have a hold on it.
 That hold will remain until the loan/payment is resolved.
 Any further interlibrary loan activity will be suspended until the item is returned or the fine is paid.

 An interlibrary loan request is fulfilled within 10 days to 2 weeks.
 Time may be extended due to uncontrollable circumstances.